LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Recording of measured values from stored measurement series
 * Simple commands for checking recorded measurement series and their data

-As a result of this implemented functionality of the (+cli), it is now possible to connect a sensor to the (+pc), configure a measurement series with it and run it at the end, which is shown in figure \ref{MRP_(+cli)_output_to_configure_a_new_measurement.png}.
+As a result of this implemented functionality of the (+cli), it is now possible to connect a sensor to the (+pc), configure a measurement series with it and run it at the end, which is shown in Figure \ref{MRP_(+cli)_output_to_configure_a_new_measurement.png}.
 The result is an exported file with the measured values.
 These can then be read in again using the *MRPReading* module and processed further.
-The following bash listing \ref{lst:MRPCli_config_run} shows the setup procedure in detail:
+The following bash Listing \ref{lst:MRPCli_config_run} shows the setup procedure in detail:

 ```bash {#lst:MRPCli_config_run caption="MRPCli example usage for configuration of a measurement run"}
 # CLI EXAMPLE FOR CONFIGURING A MEASUREMENT RUN